How to Preserve Green Peppers |

 Simple!

-We actually found that the amount of peppers that fit into a gallon-sized freezer bag really wasn’t that different when we did them as halves vs. diced (we had a few peppers that had some mushy spots that weren’t really “good halves” that we did end up dicing), so you’re not wasting space by storing them in larger pieces.
+We found that the number of peppers that fit into a gallon-sized freezer bag really wasn’t that different when we did them as halves vs. diced (we had a few peppers that had some mushy spots that weren’t really “good halves” that we did end up dicing), so you’re not wasting space by storing them in larger pieces.

 New to Canning and Preserving?

-If you’re just getting started, don’t miss my older posts on how to get started, and some of my favorite recipes!
+If you’re just getting started, don’t miss my older posts on how to get started and some of my favorite recipes!

 Enjoy your canning and preservation season!